-The Boys season three is here and, well, the more things change, the more they stay the same.
-As we already know, the Seven is mostly in shambles, Hughie cannot escape bloody weirdness, and the Boys are doing their own thing.
-We aren’t certain where the story will go with Soldier Boy in the mix and some sure weirdness from Herogasm.
-But we do know one thing for sure: The Boys will always deliver on some incredibly gross, odd, and uncomfortable moments to make us wonder WTF we’re watching.
+The Boys season three is proof that the more things change, the more they stay the same.
+The season started off chaotically with the Seven mostly in shambles, Hughie unable to escape bloody weirdness, and the Boys doing their own thing.
+And whoo did things get wild with Soldier Boy in the mix and weirdness from Herogasm.
+We couldn’t predict any of it but we did know one thing for sure: The Boys always delivers on some incredibly gross, odd, and uncomfortable moments to make us wonder WTF we’re watching.

-Here are all the completely wild moments in The Boys season three that make us laugh, cringe, or shift uncomfortably in our seats.
+Here are all the completely wild moments in The Boys season three that made us laugh, cringe, or shift uncomfortably in our seats.

 Episode One’s Most Shocking Moments – “Payback”